-Natural England does not hold information on the location of significant populations of protected species, so is unable to advise whether this plan is likely to affect protected species to such an extent as to require an SEA.
-Further information is included in Natural England's standing advice on protected species.
+Natural England does not hold information on the location of significant populations of protected species, so is unable to advise whether this plan is likely to affect protected species to such an extent as to require a Strategic Environmental Assessment.
+Further information on protected species and development is included in Natural England's Standing Advice on protected species.

 Furthermore, Natural England does not routinely maintain locally specific data on all environmental assets.
-The plan may have environmental impacts on priority species and/or habitats, local wildlife sites, soils and best and most versatile agricultural land, or on local landscape character that may be sufficient to warrant an SEA.
+The plan may have environmental impacts on priority species and/or habitats, local wildlife sites, soils and best and most versatile agricultural land, or on local landscape character that may be sufficient to warrant a Strategic Environmental Assessment.
 Information on ancient woodland, ancient and veteran trees is set out in Natural England/Forestry Commission standing advice.

-We therefore recommend that advice is sought from your ecological, landscape and soils advisers, local record centre, recording society or wildlife body on the local soils, best and most versatile agricultural land, landscape, geodiversity and biodiversity receptors that may be affected by the plan before determining whether a SEA is necessary.
+We therefore recommend that advice is sought from your ecological, landscape and soils advisers, local record centre, recording society or wildlife body on the local soils, best and most versatile agricultural land, landscape, geodiversity and biodiversity receptors that may be affected by the plan before determining whether a Strategic Environmental Assessment is necessary.

 Natural England reserves the right to provide further advice on the environmental assessment of the plan.
 This includes any third party appeal against any screening decision you may make.
-If a SEA is required, Natural England must be consulted at the scoping and environmental report stages.
+If an Strategic Environmental Assessment is required, Natural England must be consulted at the scoping and environmental report stages.